antonpannekoek/polaris/README.md

 # VSTPOL pipeline

-Note: this software is currently very much pre-alpha software!
+Note: this software is currently very much alpha software!

+Polaris is a prototype for the polarization reduction step for VSTPol.

 ## VSTPOL

-VSTPOL is the polarization variant of the Very Large Telescope (VLT) Survey Telescope, a 2.6 meter survey telescope located at the Paranal VLT site in Chile.
+VSTPOL is the polarization variant of the VLT (Very Large Telescope) Survey Telescope, a 2.6 meter survey telescope located at the Paranal VLT site in Chile.
 Attached to it is the 1-square degree OmegaCAM instrument, consistent of 32 CCDs with a total of 268 million (16K